Lee-apk4/Go/README.md

 ## Rendered Alerts
 >[!NOTE]
->Useful information that users should know, even when skimming content .
+>Useful information that users should know, even when skimming content.

 >[!TIP]
 >Helpful advice for doing things better or more easily.
 >[!IMPORTANT]